Last updated on January 8th, 2020 at 07:13 pm

 So it’s only fitting, in this state of Spring festivals, to have a festival to celebrate shark’s teeth.

-The Shark Tooth Festival is being held over three days, the weekend of April 13-15, near the beach at the Airport Festival Grounds on Beach Road (120 East Airport Ave.), just off the U.S. 41 Business Loop.
+The Shark Tooth Festival is held each year in mid-April near the beach at the Airport Festival Grounds, just off the U.S. 41 Business Loop.

 Sharks have 40 or more teeth in each jaw and continually shed their teeth and replace them.
 Over a period of 10 years, an average Tiger shark can produce as many as 24,000 teeth.
 Dead sharks (and their shedded teeth) sink to the ocean floor, where they are covered with silt and sand and decompose, leaving only the teeth.